 There were a few tense moments, when I got a little over ambitious with the red runs and had a few mid run panics, but luckily Adam was patient and talked me through how to get down safely.

 The only time I had an actual full on embarrassing melt down was on the last day.
 I was exhausted from using strange muscles all week, from the pain in my feet and from countless bruises.
 We decided on some gentle, scenic blue runs that weaved in and out of the countryside and took us slowly back to resort.
 It was idyllic.

 But then we reached a full stop.
 The blue run marker signs just disappeared and were replaced with red and back.
 There was no chair lift, and no other way down than to take a very steep looking red run.
 I was tired and out of confidence.

-I started out ok, snow ploughing my way down very slowly and trying not to think about the experienced skiiers diving past me.
-Then we hit a patch of really bumpy and uneven snow, that I later found out are called mogels.
+I started out ok, snow ploughing my way down very slowly and trying not to think about the experienced skiers diving past me.
+Then we hit a patch of really bumpy and uneven snow, that I later found out are called moguls.
 Every time I tried to turn my skis ploughed right into them, got stuck and I was thrown forward.

 After a particularly painful fall I refused to stand up and just sat and cried.
 We weren’t even half way down the slope and I just couldn’t do it anymore.

 Adam gave me a hug and dusted me off.
 He bum shuffled with me to the side of the slopes and bum shuffled down with me to the bottom.
 I had a few bruises (most of them being my pride) but other than that I was fine, and managed to enjoy the rest of the blue run into the sunset.

 The actual reason everyone loves skiing.
 The bars that become sweaty, heaving messes after the ski slopes close.
 Many people don’t seem to make it back to their hotels to change, and that seems to be absolutely fine by the staff.
 There is no dress code here!
 I can only think that people drink enough to help them forget about the pain from their ski boots!